-Woman shot by boyfriend while trying to run away, dragged into garage: Police - NewsBreak
+Woman shot by boyfriend while trying to run away, dragged into garage: police - NewsBreak

 Police said Pipkin then called 911 and told operators he was following the person who shot his girlfriend.
 He allegedly claimed that another man was the shooter during the 911 call, but officers later determined that Pipkin was the shooter.

 Officers also said Pipkin dropped off the six-year-old girl at an acquaintance home before leaving the area.
-Pipkin was found one day after the shooting in Economy Inn on Ketchum Road after police received a tip on his whereabouts.Couple caught making 100’s of fake tags in their home, police say
+Pipkin was found one day after the shooting in Economy Inn on Ketchum Road after police received a tip on his whereabouts.Man arrested smuggling at least 8 people in Brooksville

 The sheriff’s office said Pipkin barricaded himself and refused to come out of the room after they gave verbal commands.
 Pipkin’s loved ones also showed up to assist investigators.
 Police said Pipkin walked out of the room two hours later and was taken into custody.